 Basic information about Slovakia

 With a population of just 5.4m people, Slovakia is full of scenic castles and home to 7 UNESCO World Heritage Sites.
-This landlocked country proudly boasts the Tatras mountains and the Carpathians —a designated UNESCO Biosphere Reserve— that form a natural border between Slovakia and Poland and contain breathtaking lakes and multiple waterfalls.
+This landlocked country proudly boasts the Tatras mountains and the Carpathians —a designated UNESCO Biosphere Reserve— that form a natural border between Slovakia and Poland and are the backdrop to breathtaking lakes and multiple waterfalls.

 Passport and document requirements to visit Slovakia